DataDog/documentation/content/en/dashboards/template_variables.md

 [Use the template variables](#use) in individual widgets or click the **Add to All** option.
 To remove a template variable from all widgets, click the **Remove From All** option.

-### Logs and APM queries
+### Logs, APM and RUM queries

-Template variables work with log and APM widgets because metrics, logs, and APM share the same tags.
+Template variables work with log, APM and RUM widgets because metrics, logs, APM and RUM share the same tags.
-Additionally, you can define log or APM template variables based on [log][2] or APM facets.
+Additionally, you can define log, APM and RUM template variables based on [log][2], APM or RUM facets.
 These variables start with `@`, for example: `@http.status_code`.

-**Note**: Using **Add to all** for this type of template variable adds the variable to all log and APM widgets.
+**Note**: Using **Add to all** for this type of template variable adds the variable to all log, APM and RUM widgets.

 ### Saved views